 Claiming the Veteran Exemption for a Deceased Spouse

-A taxpayer whose spouse died during the tax year can claim the deceased spouse’s veteran exemption if:
+If your spouse died during the tax year, you can claim the deceased spouse’s veteran exemption if:

-The taxpayer will not be able to claim the vet exemption for the deceased spouse in any subsequent year.
+You will not be able to claim the veteran exemption for your spouse in any subsequent year.

-You can certify for the exemption by sending your documentation and Veteran Income Tax Exemption Submission Form 183 kb to the Division before you file, which may help process your return faster.
-To certify:
+You can qualify for the exemption by sending your documentation and Veteran Income Tax Exemption Submission Form to us before you file return.
+You can send us the required documents:

 Note for Tax Practitioners: A confirmation number only indicates that an applicant successfully uploaded documentation into a processing repository.
 It is not proof that a taxpayer is eligible to claim the exemption.
 It is not necessary to send us a copy of an email, letter, or confirmation number to claim the Veterans Exemption.